autoreleasefool/runcode.blog/_posts/2018-03-27-saving-space-penguins-csgames.md

 Last year I participated in 3 challenges, the Artificial Intelligence challenge, the Sports challenge, and the Mirego Mobile challenge.
 This year, I competed in 4, and was scheduled to compete in a challenge in every possible time slot.
 It was a crazy weekend, with little sleep, but I had an absolute bast.

 In the end, I took home 2nd place for the Mirego mobile challenge, and placed 23rd in AI, 14th in Relay, and 10th in security.
-You can read about each of the challenges I participated in below to learn more about the structure, my team’s approach, and how we stacked up against the competition.
+You can read about each of the challenges I participated in below to learn more about the structure, my team's approach, and how we stacked up against the competition.

 ## Artificial Intelligence Challenge